-1. METHODOLOGICAL AND EXPLANATORY NOTE: S 1
+ANNEX B: METHODOLOGICAL AND EXPLANATO ORY NOTES 1

 Contents 2

 Data sources

 Data coverage

 Ranking

 Averages

 Ratios to GDP

 Totals, shares and 'amounts assessed but unlikely to be co

 Payable tax credits

 Section A: Tax structure by tax type 6

 Definitions 6

 Different indicators of tax burden 7

-· · · · · · · · · · · · · · · · · · · 10
+10

 Definitions

 Country-specific information 10

 12

 Data sources

-Methodology and breakdown of taxes by type of tax base
+Methodology and breakdown of taxes by type of tax base.

 Taxes on consumption

 Taxes on labour

-Taxes on capital 16
+· 19

-19
+Estimation of revenue from transport fuel taxes

 Estimation of revenue from transport fuel taxes 20

 Section E: Property taxes 22

-Section F: Implicit tax rates and average effective tax rate te23
+• e23

 Data sources

 Methodology

 Implicit tax rate on consumption

 Implicit tax rate on labour

 Implicit tax rates on capital

 Effective average tax rate 39

 42

 What are payable tax credits?
 42

-Special Note: Methods used to split the revenue from person
+Special Note: Methods used to split the revenue from perso

 The sources of personal income tax

-The flaws of aggregate data and advantages of microdata
+The flaws of aggregate data and advantages of microdata.

 The methodological approaches

 Credits and deductions

 Individual country approaches by type of approach

 Estimates of the split of personal income tax 57